- Autopsy Pathology

 - Surgical Pathology

-The Renal Pathology Division at NewYork-Presbyterian/Weill Cornell Medical Center is a full-service laboratory offering immunological techniques and electron microscopy for the assessment of non-neoplastic renal biopsies.
+The Renal Pathology Division at NewYork-Presbyterian/Weill Cornell Medicine is a full-service laboratory offering immunological techniques and electron microscopy for the assessment of non-neoplastic renal biopsies.
 (Neoplastic renal tissue is evaluated by the Genitourinary Pathology Division.)
 Supported by a large Clinical Nephrology Service at NewYork-Presbyterian/Weill Cornell, our subspecialized faculty analyze nearly 800 tissue specimens each year, including nearly 300 renal transplant biopsies and tissues from over 30 transplant nephrectomies — one of the largest case loads in the area.
 The remaining tissues represent a wide variety of native kidney diseases, including glomerular, tubulo-interstitial, and vascular lesions.

 In addition to renal biopsies, our center is one of the few institutions in New York City offering electron microscopic analysis of non-renal tissues, such as skin, heart, liver, and lung tissue.
 Electron microscopy and immunofluorescence are heavily used by our pathologists for renal tissues, and they are able to offer this service for the analysis of select non-renal tissues as well (excluding brain, nerve, and muscle).